ClickCease

 Back Pain or Sciatica: What’s the Difference?

-About 65 million Americans have reported recent episodes of back pain.
-Unfortunately, not many people realize their back pain could indicate a completely different condition: sciatica.
+Approximately 65 million Americans report experiencing recent episodes of back pain.
+However, many individuals might not realize that their back pain could actually be a sign of a different condition: sciatica.

-What’s the difference between back pain and sciatica?
-Does a back brace help sciatic pain?
-How do sciatic pain symptoms differ from back pain symptoms?
+So, what is the difference between back pain from sciatica?
+Moreover, can a back brace alleviate sciatic pain?
+How do the symptoms of sciatica differ from those of general back pain?

-Most people experience lower back pain near the beltline.
-The pain can feel like a stiff ache to a stabbing pain.
+Typically, people experience lower back pain near the beltline.
+This pain can range from a dull ache to a sharp, stabbing sensation.

 • Difficulty standing or walking